databyjp/docs/docs/deploy/configuration/backups.md

 ## Technical Considerations

+### Why Backups are Critical

+Backups are essential for several key reasons:

+- **Prevent Data Loss**: Protect against accidental deletions, configuration errors, or human mistakes that could compromise your data.
+- **Disaster Recovery**: Enable quick restoration of your vector database in case of unexpected failures, ensuring minimal downtime.
+- **Compliance and Governance**: Maintain data integrity and meet regulatory requirements by having reliable backup and recovery mechanisms.
+- **Business Continuity**: Ensure your operations can quickly recover from potential data disruptions.
+- **Flexible Migration**: Easily migrate data between different environments, cloud providers, or infrastructure setups.

 ### Read & Write requests while a backup is running

 The backup process is designed to be minimally invasive to a running setup.
 Even on very large setups, where terabytes of data need to be copied, Weaviate stays available during backup.
 It even accepts write requests while a backup process is running.
 This sections explains how backups work under the hood and why Weaviate can safely accept writes while a backup is copied.